Kaukauna High School: Academics

+In addition to core subjects, students have access to elective courses, as well as career and technical education (CTE) pathways.

 Athletics

-Kaukauna High participates in the Fox Valley Association Conference with nine other Fox Valley schools.
+Kaukauna High participates in the Fox Valley Association Conference with ten other Fox Valley schools.
 The school's mascot is the Galloping Ghost, named after a football game in the early days of the school.
-On a foggy night, the announcer was heard to describe the running back as a Galloping Ghost - possibly a reference to Red Grange, a professional football player whose nickname was "The Galloping Ghost".
+According to the legend, in 1940 a student who had cloaked him and his horse ran onto the football field to deliver a football to the referee.